 Patrick is the man Catherine and David turned to at the start of 2017 when, after editing 260 episodes of The Tennis Podcast themselves often in the early hours of the morning, they decided they could take no more.
 A freelance producer for BBC Radio 5 Live and a multi-talented cameraman and video producer, Patrick is able to pull the podcast together in roughly a tenth of the time it takes David to edit it, and make it sound 10 times better.
 He ‘loosely’ supports Watford FC.

 During the Queen’s Club tournament, Patrick W is busy producing video content for David L, who runs the media department.
 So, we bring in special forces to produce our daily podcasts, in the shape of Dave Earl.
 A former Talksport producer, current tennis coach and comedy writer, Dave keeps us entertained after 14 hour days.
 His mum says: “Dave looks like a young Robert Redford and can use Adobe Audition”.
 He supports Crystal Palace FC.

 Gorana designs everything that needs designing for The Tennis Podcast.
-She created our logo, artwork, social media channels' branding, online shop, merchandise and this website.
+She created our logo, artwork, social media branding, online shop, merchandise and this website.
 David says of his wife’s talents: “she makes me look better than I really am”.
 Useful.
-When not producing arresting visual artwork for The Tennis Podcast, Gorana designs visual identities for various brands, as well as children’s books.
+When not producing arresting visual artwork for The Tennis Podcast, Gorana designs visual identities for various brands.
 Her true passion is designing for sports and kids.
-She has no choice but to support West Bromwich Albion.
+She loves American football and supports New Orleans Saints and Houston Texans.

 Grand Slams Pundit